-Gracie’s has a nice selection of hearty and generously sized salads on their menu.
+Gracie’s has a nice selection of hearty and generously sized salads on its menu.
 The Bacon & Blues is a tasty choice with oak-smoked bacon, crumbled blue, and avocadoes.

 We tried a Sampler Platter of baby-back ribs, smoked chicken, and a Louisiana hot link—they generously accommodated us with a helping of pulled pork.

 My favorite was the pulled pork.
 Made with cushion meat and little muscle, in a smoky, savory sauce, I couldn’t get enough of it.

 The ribs were beautifully tender, pulling easily off the bone, and with that nice, slightly pink smoke ring.

 The chicken was split-roasted, juicy and tender, full of flavor, while the Louisiana hot link had a good kick.

 Grab a seat on the open-air backyard patio and treat yourself to a good Southern BBQ meal in Vallejo.
 Well-located on the corner of Virginia Street and Sonoma Boulevard downtown, come grab a seat on the open-air backyard patio and treat yourself to a good Southern BBQ meal in Vallejo.